 Again, do not reorganize drawers or move things out of place without returning them to their usual spot.
 This will drive the permanent hygienist absolutely nuts when they return.

-9) Did you ask the rest of the team rest of team if they need help during any downtime and especially at the end of your shift?
+9) Ask the rest of team if they need help during any downtime, especially at the end of the day?

 They may politely decline or gratefully hand you a list of duties that would really ease the burden of end-of-day shut-down.
 Believe me when I say you will be remembered for this and repeatedly asked to return!